While GCC citizens enjoy visa-free entry to the UAE, GCC residents (expatriates in Gulf countries) often need visas.

 Step 3: Submit Your Application

-• Apply online via the sponsor's portal.
+• Apply online via the sponsor's portal, instadubaivisa.com

 • Pay fees (credit/debit card).